GSA/idmanagement.gov/_arch/architecture.md

         <p><img src="{{site.baseurl}}/assets/arch/usecases/credentials_maintain_revoke.png" alt="Three hexagons with the letters I, C, and A. The C is highlighted in green for Credential Management, with a green banner for the Maintenance and Revocation services. " align="right" style="padding-left:15px"  width="156" height="156" /></p>
         <p>Active credentials require regular maintenance.
 This use case describes the most common credential maintenance activities:</p>
         <ul>
-        <li><strong><a href="#reset-a-credential">Reset a credential</a></strong> - An employee or contractor forgets the password or PIN associated with a credential and requests a reset.</li>
+        <li><strong><a class="usa-link" href="#reset-a-credential">Reset a credential</a></strong> - An employee or contractor forgets the password or PIN associated with a credential and requests a reset.</li>
-        <li><strong><a href="#renew-a-credential">Renew a credential</a></strong> - An employee or contractor’s credential is expiring or their identity information changes, so they request a replacement credential.
+        <li><strong><a class="usa-link" href="#renew-a-credential">Renew a credential</a></strong> - An employee or contractor’s credential is expiring or their identity information changes, so they request a replacement credential.
 You must renew a credential prior to the expiration date; otherwise, the employee or contractor must go through the issuance process again.</li>
-        <li><strong><a href="#revoke-a-credential">Revoke a credential</a></strong> - An employee or contractor is no longer eligible for their credential (like separating from the issuing agency).
+        <li><strong><a class="usa-link" href="#revoke-a-credential">Revoke a credential</a></strong> - An employee or contractor is no longer eligible for their credential (like separating from the issuing agency).
 The sponsor, supervisor, or administrator requests a revocation of all associated credentials and enterprise accounts.</li>
         </ul>
         <p>You should periodically review your employee or contractors’ eligibility for credentials to identify potential orphaned data.</p>
         <hr />